elmahio/documentation/docs/logging-to-elmah-io-from-system-diagnostics.md

+---
+title: Logging to elmah.io from System.Diagnostics
+description: Log trace and debug message from System.Diagnostics directly to elmah.io.
+Add cloud monitoring of internal .NET logging using Elmah.Io.Trace.
+---

 [![NuGet](https://img.shields.io/nuget/v/Elmah.Io.Trace.svg)](https://www.nuget.org/packages/Elmah.Io.Trace)

 # Logging to elmah.io from System.Diagnostics

-> Logging through `System.Diagnostics` has been deprecated.
+> Logging through `System.Diagnostics` have been deprecated.
 Please use the `Elmah.Io.Client` package to log trace messages to elmah.io.

-.NET comes with its own tracing/logging feature located in the [System.Diagnostics namespaces](https://msdn.microsoft.com/en-us/library/gg145030(v=vs.110).aspx).
-A core part of `System.Diagnostics` is the `Trace` class, but that namespace contains utilities for performance counters, working with the event log and a lot of other features.
+.NET comes with its own tracing/logging feature located in the `System.Diagnostics` namespaces.
+A core part of `System.Diagnostics` is the `Trace` class, but that namespace contains utilities for performance counters, working with the event log, and a lot of other features.
 In this article, we will focus on logging to elmah.io from `System.Diagnostics.Trace`.

 To start logging, install the `Elmah.Io.Trace` package: